o3de/o3de.org/content/docs/userguide/animation/character-editor/sync-graph.md

 ![\[The components for the gun entity in Entity Inspector.\]](/images/userguide/actor-animation/char-animation-editor-sync-graph-gun-components.png)

 ## 2\.
-Create a Motion Set and Animation Graphs<a name="char-animation-editor-sync-graph-create-a-motion-set-and-animation-graphs"></a>
+Create a Motion Set and Animation Graphs {#char-animation-editor-sync-graph-create-a-motion-set-and-animation-graphs}

 After you set up your entities and components, create a motion set and two animation graphs\.
 The motion set contains the motions that your graphs use, and the secondary and primary animation graphs animate and synchronize the entities\.